Automated calculations of exchange magnetostriction: Tests for the new method

-where $\Theta(R_{c}-r_{ij})$ is the Heaviside step function and $R_{c}$ is the cut-off radius and $\alpha$, $\gamma$, and $\delta$ are parameters.
-The value of these parameters are set to $\alpha=27.26$ meV, $\gamma=0.2171$ and $\delta=1.841$ and $R_c=3.5$ \r{A} similar to Ref.\cite{TRANCHIDA2018406} for bcc Fe.
-For the classical interatomic potential $\mathcal{V}(r_{ij})$ we use the embedded-atom method (EAM) potential for bcc Fe developed by Chamati et al.\cite{CHAMATI20061793}.
-Firstly, we compute the equation of state for the ferromagnetic (FM) and paramagnetic (PM) states, where for the FM and PM states we use a bcc structure with cell size 1x1x1 (2 atoms/cell) and 30x30x30 (54000 atoms/cell), respectively.
+Firstly, we compute the equation of state for the FM and PM states.
+We use a bcc structure with cell size 1x1x1 (2 atoms/cell) for the FM state and 30x30x30 (54000 atoms/cell) for the PM state, respectively.
 The evaluation of the energy is performed using the SPIN package\cite{TRANCHIDA2018406} of LAMMPS\cite{thompson2022lammps}.
-The random distribution of the spins for the paramagnetic state is achieved with the implemented random generator of the SPIN package\cite{TRANCHIDA2018406} of LAMMPS\cite{thompson2022lammps} with seed number 31.
-The equilibrium volume for these states ($V_{FM}$ and $V_{PM}$) are derived from a fitting to the Murnaghan EOS\cite{Murnaghan1944,Fu}, see Fig.\ref{fig:lmp}.
-On the other hand, the calculation with -mode 3 of MAELAS is very sensitive to the lattice parameter.
-Here, one needs to use the lattice parameter that corresponds to the equilibrium ferromagnetic state ($a^{FM}_0=2.866496$ \r{A}, $V_{FM}=11.7767148$ \r{A}$^3$/atom), which is found by fitting the energy vs volume to the Murnaghan EOS including the offset in the exchange energy
+The random distribution of the spins for the PM state is achieved with the implemented random generator of the SPIN package\cite{TRANCHIDA2018406} of LAMMPS\cite{thompson2022lammps} with seed number 31.
+The equilibrium volume for the FM and PM states ($V_{FM}=11.6592907$ \r{A}$^3$/atom and $V_{PM}=11.7758592$ \r{A}$^3$/atom) are derived from a fitting to the Murnaghan EOS\cite{Murnaghan1944,Fu} leading to $\omega^{\text{atomistic}}_s=-0.009899$, see Fig.\ref{fig:lmp}.
+It is instructive to calculate these equilibrium volumes using the following offset in the exchange energy